Force over Distance: What Falls Away Is Always

 None of them are here.
 She’s flanked by James and Park.

-She looks at the room.
+She looks at the mess hall.

 She looks at the crew, frightened and quiet.